Evan-Walter/wine-pairing/README.md

 - [Wine Pairing App](https://evan-walter.github.io/wine-pairing)

-For more information on this project, please see the links below ↓↓↓
+For more information on this project, please see the links below.

 ## Getting Started